Mitchell Marsh

 Mitchell Ross Marsh (born 20 October 1991) is an Australian international cricketer who represents Australia in ODIs and captains in T20Is.
 Marsh previously played Test cricket, and has captained in ODIs and has served as vice captain in all formats.
 Marsh currently plays for Western Australia for domestic cricket, Perth Scorchers in the Big Bash League and the Lucknow Super Giants in the Indian Premier League.

 Marsh was a member of the Australian teams that won the 2015 Cricket World Cup, 2021 T20 World Cup and vice-captain for the 2023 Cricket World Cup.

 Marsh previously played for Deccan Chargers, Pune Warriors India, Sunrisers Hyderabad and Delhi Capitals.

 Early and personal life

-Marsh is the second son of Geoff Marsh and younger brother of Shaun Marsh, both of whom have played for the Australian national side.
+Marsh is the second son of Geoff Marsh and younger brother of Shaun Marsh, both of whom have played for the Australian national team.
 His sister, Melissa Marsh, is a former professional basketball player and he is cousin to retired AFL player, Brad Sheppard.
 He was raised in Perth, Western Australia, where he attended Wesley College.